 All of these hardware wallets are great options.
 Regardless of which one you choose, you’ll gain the peace of mind that your hard-earned stack of cryptocurrency is safe and secure.

-If I was recommending a hardware wallet to a friend, I’d probably point them towards the Ledger Nano S or Trezor One.
-They’re both affordable (<£100), supports a growing number of cryptocurrencies, and easy-to-use.
-Of these two, I prefer the Ledger Nano S.
+If I was recommending a hardware wallet to a friend, I’d probably point them towards the Ledger Nano X. It’s affordable (approx. £100 incl. shipping), supports a ridiculous number of cryptocurrencies, and can be wirelessly connected to your smartphone via encrypted Bluetooth.